jrjennings/Audacity/README.md

 Build a variant of the Sawppy Rover using the same basic chassis as the original build by Rodger Chang see: https://github.com/Roger-random/Sawppy_Rover in order to compete in the Seattle Robotics Society Robo-Magellan see: https://robothon.org/rules-robo-magellan/
 <p>Make the following changes to original design:
 <ul>
-<li>change to gear motors with encoders instead of serial bus servos.
+<li>change to gear motors with encoders instead of serial bus servos for drive motors.
 <li>upgrade the stearing servos to Dynamixel instead of Lewan Soul serial bus servos
-<li>add an onboard android cell phone that uses it's onboard sensors (eg. accelerometer, compass, GPS) and sends movement commands to Arduino Mega on rover via Bluetooth
+<li>add an android cell phone that uses it's onboard sensors (eg. accelerometer, compass, GPS) and sends movement commands to Arduino Mega on rover via Bluetooth
 <li>add machine vision to locate orange cone and navigate towards it
 <li>add ultrasonic sensors for obsical avoidance
 <li>add a bumper touch sensor